Removing unwanted snakes

 Note: many parks and public wildlife areas do not allow the release of animals within their boundaries.

 There is no known snake repellent.
 There is one commercial product which the manufacturer claims can repel one species of garter snake and one species of rattlesnake.
 It is made of naphthalene (moth crystals) and sulfur.
+Extreme caution should be used when applying repellants with naphthalene.
+Fumes can produce harmful effects when inhaled.
+Apply only according to manufactures label recommendation.
 It doesn't keep snakes away and can make your house and yard smelly.
 Homemade remedies (e.g. mothballs, pepper) also don't work.